 See the Lighters, matches and e-cigarettes section below for information about e-cigarettes and personal vaporizers.

 Traveling to or from Japan

 The Japanese Ministry of Land, Infrastructure, Transport and Tourism (MLIT) also has some additional restrictions on batteries and battery-operated items.
-Please see the PDF on MLIT’s website for more information.
+Please see the PDF on MLIT's website (PDF: 367 KB) for more information.